Start trading CFDs with a regulated broker at AvaTrade AU

 What is a CFD?

-Contracts For Difference (CFDs) are specialised and popular Over The Counter (OTC) financial derivative products which enable you to trade on the price movement of financial assets Indices Futures, Commodity Futures, Shares and Exchange Traded Funds.
+Contracts For Difference (CFDs) are popular Over The Counter (OTC) financial derivative products which enable you to trade on the price movement of financial assets like Currency pairs Indices Futures, Commodity Futures, Cryptocurrencies, Shares and Exchange Traded Funds.

-They enable clients to trade freely without actually owning the underlying asset or acquiring any rights or obligations in relation to the underlying asset.
+With CFDs, you can trade freely on price fluctuations 24/7, without actually owning the underlying asset or acquiring any rights or obligations in relation to the underlying asset.
 The main benefit of trading CFDs is the flexibility to trade against the price movements without actually buying or selling the physical instrument.
+That means never having to take ownership of barrels of oil or blocks of Gold.

-AvaTrade’s CFDs derive their price from the underlying asset.
-You can trade CFDs if you believe the price of a financial instrument is likely to go up in value (strengthen) and if you think it is likely to go down (weaken).
-Your profit or loss in online CFD trading is determined by the difference between the price you buy at and the price at which you sell.
+AvaTrade AU’s CFDs derive their price from the underlying asset, so for example, if the price of Facebook stock or Gold goes up, the CFD price which tracks it will go up too.
+You can trade CFDs if you believe the price of a financial instrument is likely to go up in value (strengthen), and if you think it is likely to go down (weaken).
+Your profit or loss in online CFD trading is determined by the difference between the price you buy at and the price at which you sell, minus your spread, which is the broker’s fee.

 There are various trading strategies that are often used when trading CFDs, that even the most unskilled trader can understand.
 These decisions involve a number of trading methods and the most popular are the Long vs. Short

-A long position in trading CFDs is when a trader purchases the asset.
-This will mean that the asset will rise or see an increase in its value over the time of life of the contract.
+A long position in trading CFDs is when a trader places a BUY trade.
+This means he expects the asset will rise or see an increase in its value over time.
+He will effectively BUY at a low price, and then SELL once the price rises.

-The short position occurs when the trader feels there will be a decline in the assets value and a ‘sell’ is selected, however there is an intention from the trader to buy the contract back at a later stage.
+The short position occurs when the trader feels there will be a decline in the assets value and a ‘sell’ is selected, however, there is an intention from the trader to buy the contract back at a later stage.
+So he would profit from selling the asset at a higher price and then buying it back once the price has fallen.
+This might seem more of a complicated idea to grasp, but it comes naturally with practice.
+It also means that unlike when buying stocks you can trade CFDs even when markets are falling.
+This is a huge benefit to CFDs.

-- Trade the leading US, European & Asian stock indices
+- Trade leading US, European & Asian stocks trade as CFDs

 - Go long or short – trade your view on the market

-- Get leverage of up to 200:1 on index trading
+- Get leverage of up to on CFD trading

 What are the Advantages of CFDs?

 - No Exchange fees – You do not own the underlying asset and do not acquire any rights or obligations in relation to the underlying asset.
-It is a contract between the client and AVA.
+It is a contract between the client and AvaTrade AU, and you pay no commission.

 - Leverage trading – You need significantly less capital to open a trade in comparison to owning the underlying asset.
 Leverage is a double-edged sword, of course, as it can significantly increase your losses as well as your gains.